berrythinking/FreeIPTV/README.md

 ----

-**One of the cool features that AutoIPTV offers is that it will try and remove all the broken links and only supply the working links.**
+**One of the cool features that AutoIPTV offers is that it will try and remove all the broken channels and only supply the working channels.**

 ## By donating you help to keep AutoIPTV *FREE*!